Why user interviews are important for any digital project. How they are not about ‘getting feedback’. What your questions should focus on.

 Some people don't like the word ‘user’.
 In this case we define a user as someone who is experiencing the problem you want to solve and is using digital technology or your services, or both.

 But I’d suggest that in the case of designing services it’s actually helpful.
 It makes us focus on the fact that they are people wanting to use a service to get something done.
 They have a need and a goal, and they want your service to help fulfil these.
 By focusing on this desire you can create a better, more human-centred experience for them.

 Next week we will explain how to ask questions in an interview.
 We will show you how to focus your questions on:

 - Relaxing the interviewee - so they feel more comfortable talking

 - Understanding past behaviour - this is more reliable than predictions or views and opinions

 - Understanding their experiences - how they feel about a thing they are doing, seeing, hearing, using, experiencing.
 Or what they are doing, seeing, hearing, sensing.

 - Why they want what they want, believe what they do, think what they do - it’s difficult to make decisions based on views and opinions, but easier when you understand their underlying drivers and motivators

-You’ll fall in love with user interviews
+You’ll enjoy user interviews

-Right now user interviews might feel like a big change in how you work.
+User interviews might feel like a big change in how you work.
 We know that, for many charities, shifting to user interviews and the curiosity mindset that goes with user research is a process not an event.
 We’re here to help you through it.
 Use a Design Hop to get started, or even a Digital Candle call for some 1-1 support.